TSE Digital Center

 Digital platforms

-• Objective: Understand the business models of platforms and their impact on society and welfare.
-Produce research that sheds light on the functioning of platform markets and offers policy recommendations to public authorities regarding the regulation of such markets.
+• Objective: Research in this program is centered on understanding the business models of platforms and their impact on society and welfare.
+We hope to shed light on the functioning of platform markets and offer policy recommendations regarding the regulation of such markets.

 • Program leader: Doh-Shin Jeon works on industrial organization, IT, intellectual property, economics of science.